NVIDIA-ISAAC-ROS/greenwave_monitor/README.md

 Finally, we provide monitoring code as a standalone C++ header, which can be integrated into your own nodes.

-## Dashboard Interface
+## Dashboard Interfaces

+The Greenwave Monitor provides two terminal-based dashboard options:

+### r2s_gw Dashboard (Rich TUI)
-The Greenwave Monitor ships with a fork of [r2s](https://github.com/mjcarroll/r2s) to provide an intuitive terminal interface that displays real-time statistics for all monitored topics.
+Ships with a fork of [r2s](https://github.com/mjcarroll/r2s) to provide an intuitive terminal interface that displays real-time statistics for all monitored topics.
 Click around with your mouse and tab key, and see the bottom bar with keyboard shortcuts.

 ![r2s_gw + Greenwave Monitor Dashboard](docs/images/greenwave_r2s_dashboard.png)

+### ncurses Dashboard (Lightweight)
+A lightweight ncurses-based interface focused specifically on topic monitoring with keyboard navigation.
+Features color-coded status indicators, interactive frequency management, and filtering options.

 ## Key Features

 - **High Performance**: Up to 10x more CPU efficient than the built-in `ros2 topic hz` command
-- **Interactive Dashboard**: Real-time visualization of monitoring data with an easy-to-use terminal interface
+- **Multiple Dashboard Options**: Choose between rich TUI (r2s_gw) or lightweight ncurses interface
+- **Real-time Monitoring**: Live visualization of topic rates, latency, and status with color-coded indicators
-- **Dynamic Topic Management**: Add or remove topics from monitoring without restarting
+- **Interactive Management**: Add/remove topics and set expected frequencies directly from the interface
-- **Topic Status Indicators**: Color-coded topic status to easily catch topics that are not working as expected
 - **Universal Compatibility**: Displays diagnostics from any source that publishes a compatible `/diagnostics` topic, including NVIDIA Nova sensors and other hardware drivers

 ## Installation